ArchivesListing Regulation

 Production Volumes

-The Company's aggregate sales production for the month of March totaled 97,1311 barrels of oil and 40.283 million scf of gas for a combined average production of approximately 3,350 BOE/day2, before royalties and taxes.
+The Company's aggregate sales production for the month of August totaled 101,2041 barrels of oil and 56.461 million scf of gas for a combined average production of approximately 3,568 BOE/day2, before royalties and taxes, which was in line with the Company’s expectations for the month.

 1 Subject to minor standard industry adjustments at the time of custody transfer.